samplchallenges/SAMPL-league/examples/README.md

 ### Part 1: Create the conda environment
 In this section, we will run the `continuumio/miniconda3` container to dynamically create the conda environment we need.
+1. Open a terminal
-1. start the container: `docker run -it --rm continuumio/miniconda3`
+2. Start the container: `docker run -it --rm continuumio/miniconda3` upon running this command, your command line prompt should change
-2. create a conda env called advenv: `conda create --name advenv`
+3. Create a conda env called advenv: `conda create --name advenv`
-3. activate advenv: `conda activate advenv`
+4. Activate advenv: `conda activate advenv`
-4. install rdkit: `conda install -c conda-forge rdkit`
+5. Install rdkit: `conda install -c conda-forge rdkit`
-5. install mdtraj: `conda install -c conda-forge mdtraj`
+6. Install mdtraj: `conda install -c conda-forge mdtraj`
-6. install click: `pip install click`
+7. Install click: `pip install click`
-7. export the environment: `conda env export -n advenv`
+8. Export the environment: `conda env export -n advenv`
-8. copy the output from the export command in step 7
+9. Copy the output from the export command in step 7
-9. exit the container: `exit`
+10. Exit the container: `exit`

-### Part 2: Create a Dockerfile and add the lines to install the conda environment
+### Part 2: Create a Dockerfile with build instructions and add the lines to install the conda environment
 1. Navigate to the directory you will begin writing your container
 2. Create and open a file called `environment.yml` and paste the output you previously copied
 3. Change the first line of the file `name: advenv` to `name: base`